5 from 16 votes

 FAQs

-How do you know when chorizo is done?
+How do you know when chorizo is fully cooked?

-Add some greenery and nutrients to the menu by making one of these yummy salads with the chicken and chorizo pasta: The BEST Halloumi Salad, Panzanella Salad with Halloumi, or Roasted Butternut Squash and Pomegranate Salad.
+Add some greenery and nutrients to the menu by making one of these salads: The BEST Halloumi Salad, High Protein Dense Bean Salad (with Chicken) and Panzanella Salad with Halloumi.

 If you tried this Creamy Chicken and Chorizo Pasta recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x